Van Wilder

 National Lampoon's Van Wilder (also known as Van Wilder: Party Liaison in certain countries) is a 2002 romantic comedy film directed by Walt Becker in his directorial debut and written by Brent Goldberg and David T. Wagner.
-The film stars Ryan Reynolds as the title character, alongside Tara Reid, Tim Matheson, and Paul Gleason.
-The movie was loosely inspired by a 1997 Rolling Stone article about Florida State University alumnus and future stand-up comedian Bert Kreischer.
+The film stars Ryan Reynolds as the titular character, alongside Tara Reid, Tim Matheson and Paul Gleason.

-The film received mostly negative reviews from critics but was popular with audiences.
-The film grossed $21 million at the US box office; $16 million at the international box office; and $38.3 million overall, thus making it a box-office success.
+The film received negative reviews from critics and grossed $38.3 million worldwide.
 A sequel, Van Wilder: The Rise of Taj, was released on December 1, 2006.
 A prequel, Van Wilder: Freshman Year, was released straight-to-DVD on July 14, 2009.

 Plot

-Vance "Van" Wilder is a confident and sardonic seventh-year senior at Coolidge College who spends his days driving around campus in his customized golf cart, posing nude for figure drawing classes, and organizing soirees and fundraisers for his peers.
+Vance "Van" Wilder is a confident and sardonic seventh-year senior at Coolidge College who spends his days driving around campus in his customized golf cart, posing nude for figure drawing classes and organizing soirees and fundraisers for his peers.
 His father severs financial support upon learning that his son is still in school.

 Van seeks a payment extension from the registrar, Deloris Haver.
-After having sex with her, she hands him the paperwork for an extension, whereupon Van realizes he only needed to ask for it.
+After copulating with her, she hands him the paperwork for an extension, whereupon Van realizes he only needed to ask for it.

-After a couple of attempts to get money fast, Van is approached by the Lambda Omega Omega fraternity, offering to pay him $1000 to throw them a blowout party to boost their popularity.
+After a couple of attempts to get money fast, Van is approached by the Lambda Omega Omega fraternity, offering to pay him one thousand dollars to throw them a blowout party to boost their popularity.
 Gwen Pearson, a reporter for the school paper, writes a story crediting Van as the party's host.
 Van, who usually refuses to do interviews for the paper, realizes the article can be the "cash cow" he needs to stay in school and agrees to sit down with Gwen for a follow-up piece.

 Gwen's boyfriend, Richard "Dick" Bagg, is a pre-med student and the president of his fraternity Delta Iota Kappa, as well as of the student government.
 As he learns of Gwen's work with Van, suspecting a growing bond between them, he moves to sabotage their prospective romance.

 Van and Richard exchange escalating pranks.
-Gwen learns that Van stopped attending classes years ago, 18 credits short of graduation.
-Angry that she dug into such personal details, he disassociates himself from her, taking a contemplative look at his life.
+Gwen learns that Van stopped attending classes years ago, eighteen credits short of graduation.
+Furious that she dug into such personal details, he disassociates himself from her, taking a contemplative look at his life.

-Richard arranges to sabotage Van's latest party with Jeannie, a member of a sister sorority, by smuggling children in and getting them drunk, then calling campus police to the scene.
+Richard arranges to sabotage Van's latest party with Jeannie, a member of a sister sorority, by smuggling children in and getting them intoxicated, then calling campus police to the scene.
 Van is arrested for providing alcohol to minors and faces expulsion from Coolidge.
 He prepares to leave the college until his friend Taj inspires him to fight the charges.